xy-241/CS-Notes/content/Database/SQL.md

 - Column names
 - Must specify [[#Constraints]]
 ### Index
-- Lookup table for specific columns
+- Auxiliary lookup structure maintained by the DBMS for one or more columns
-- Used when `foregin key` [[#Constraints]] aren't allowed
+- Commonly used to speed up `WHERE`, `JOIN`, and `ORDER BY` operations
+- `PRIMARY KEY` and `UNIQUE` constraints are often backed by indexes automatically
+- Foreign-key columns are common index candidates, but indexes do **not** replace foreign-key constraints
-- Pros: Faster read
+- Pros: Faster reads on selective queries
-- Cons: Slower write & additional memory
+- Cons: Slower writes and additional storage